 Many businesses use video for onboarding and orientation because videos excel at helping employees envision values in action.
 Your DEI values are part of your company culture and should be shared throughout the organization.

 You can use video to capture and share employee stories of how diversity and inclusion are valued within your organization.
 Helping real employees tell their stories makes the message feel more personal and real.

 These videos become tools for recruitment and onboarding that helps set expectations for how people in your organization work with each other and value each others’ viewpoints.

 4. Video Can Define The Legal Parameters Of DEI

 Video is also ideal for explaining complex or dry topics in engaging ways.
 You can use DEI video to explain equity and diversity laws so employees understand their rights and know what behaviors are required to comply with the law.

 Presenting such topics in video makes them more memorable.
 Animating these videos can also keep viewers engaged by making a dry topic just that little bit more interesting.

 DEI Video Types to Meet Every Goal

 To make a difference, DEI has to be more than a policy.
 It must be a philosophy and way of behaving.
 In short, DEI needs to be an embedded part of the business culture.
 Whatever your DEI goals, video can help support them.
-To explore how video can bring DEI initiatives to life for your employees, contact the video experts at IdeaRocket.
+To explore how video can bring DEI initiatives to life for your employees, contact the HR video experts at IdeaRocket.
 We make videos in techniques such as 2d and 3d animation, mixed media, whiteboard, motion graphics and live action.